Get Medical Marijuana Legally to treat ADHD, Anxiety, Pain Management, Chronic Pain

 Licensed producers who sell cannabis products are subject to regulation and inspections by Health Canada.
-Since their products are tested before they’re sold, you can trust that their labeling is correct.
-This includes Hemp products produced by LP’s.
+Since their products are tested before they’re sold, you can trust that their labelling is correct.
+This includes Hemp products produced by Licenced producers.

-However, there are many hemp CBD oils on the market sold in unregulated storefronts, health food stores, and even in convenience stores, which are not produced by LP’s and as such, are not regulated.
-These types of hemp products are illegal if they do not come from an LP.
+However, there are many hemp CBD oils in the market sold in unregulated storefronts, health food stores, and even in convenience stores, which are not produced by licenced producers and as such, are not regulated.
+These types of hemp products are illegal, if they do not come from a licenced producer.

-If a hemp plant is not grown by an LP, the conditions hemp plants are grown in and whether they contain any toxins can be an area of concern.
+If a hemp plant is not grown by an LP (licensed producer), the conditions hemp plants are grown in and whether they contain any toxins can be an area of concern.
 As we discussed above, since hemp has far less CBD than a cannabis plant, a significant number of hemp plants are needed to make oil.
 This raises the risk of contamination.

 In addition, unless the hemp oil has been tested by a third party ( which is mandatory by Health Canada ), there’s no way of telling how much CBD it contains, if any.
 In fact, the Federal Drug Enforcement Agency (FDA) in the U.S. has sent several warning letters to companies who sell hemp oils claiming they contained CBD.
 When tested, the FDA found that many of these products falsely labelled the cannabinoid content.

 If a product is unreliable, it makes dosing difficult and ineffective.

 To make cannabis CBD oil, the cannabinoid is often mixed with a healthy fat, such as coconut oil.
 Mixing CBD with a fat makes it easier for your body to absorb, meaning your medication will be more effective.